DR. TONYA MILLER, PT, DPT, Ph.D. | EXECUTIVE DIRECTOR

 Noelle has been volunteering as a partner and Activities Staff member at PA Vent Camp since 2000, but has been an active supporter of the camp since her parents helped start PA Vent Camp in 1993.
 In her role as Activities Director, Noelle oversees an Activities Staff that develops the theme for camp and designs and implements activities to entertain the campers throughout the week.

-Outside of camp, Noelle is a licensed speech-language pathologist in the state of Virginia.
+Outside of camp, Noelle is a licensed speech-language pathologist.
 She has earned specialized competencies required to provide high quality Augmentative and Alternative Communication (AAC) services to children with complex communication needs and their families.